amr-abdelhamid/refbook/manuscript/intro.md

 ---

-While these are all good efforts, there has to be a better way.
-The issue is that such haphazard efforts are usually faced with so many circumstances and risks which may lead to immature results and, sometimes, complications to the original problems.

-## Why refactoring fails? {#whyrefactoringfails}

 I have documented some observations (or rather surprises) from these failures in an experience report published several years ago [2].
 This is a summary of the most important ones:

 * Covering your code with automated tests is not the first step in refactoring!